twolfson/nine-track/README.md

   fixtureDir: 'directory/to/save/responses'
 });
 express().use(function (localReq, localRes) {
-  nineTrackFn.forwardRequest(req, function handleResponse (err, remoteRes, remoteBody) {
+  nineTrackFn.forwardRequest(localReq, function handleResponse (err, remoteRes, remoteBody) {
     // If there was an error, emit it if (err) {
       return localReq.emit('error', err);